-South Staffs Water's baseline supply-demand balance in the rdWRMP24 shows that without intervention there is a potential deficit in 2031/32, reaching -55 Ml/d by 2050.
+South Staffs Water's baseline supply-demand balance in the WRMP24 shows that without intervention there is a potential deficit in early in the planning period, reaching -50 Ml/d by 2050.

 The forecast deficit will be offset through the implementation of the demand management measures that comprise the preferred programme of WRMP24 options.
 These seek to implement measures to enhance leakage reduction, reduce both household and non-household consumption, and increase resilience to other hazards which is expected to help ensure that a continual supply of water is maintained to support future population, household and economic growth within SSW's region.
+Should these measures only be 50% effective, an adaptive pathway would be adopted which would include supply option 2.2.2.1.